Astrofriend's homepage

 I take no responsibility or liability for what are written here, you use the information at your own risk!

-3.1, Separation of stars and DSO:
+3.1: Separation of Stars and DSO

-Upload the Fits files:
+Upload the Fits file/s:

 Separation of stars and Deep Sky Objects, Gimp